 Underground Mine Exhibit

-The Nevada State Museum features a display of a large Imperial Mammoth skeleton that was found in the Black Rock Desert.
-The bones on display, however, are not the original, they are made out of plastic.
+The Nevada State Museum features a display of a large Imperial Mammoth skeleton found in the Black Rock Desert.
+The bones on display, however, are not the original.
+They are made out of plastic.
 The original bones are tucked away in the museum’s vaults.
 The Mammoth is still impressive and is one of the highlights of a visit to the museum.

 Native Wildlife and Inhabitants